BabyFnord/update_wekan/README.md

 # uberspace-update_wekan
 Facilitates (ie. eases) updates of existing Wekan installations on Uberspace 7 hosted domains.

 Wekan is an open-source kanban board which allows a card-based task and to-do management.
 Visit https://wekan.github.io for an in-depth overview.
 To install Wekan in the first place, see https://lab.uberspace.de/guide_wekan.html for instructions.
+Kindly coded by Kim Diallo at uberspace.de.
+Translation and minor text updates provided by BabyFnord.

 Usage:
 update_wekan [options]